bjatkin/yok/v2/README.md

 **Yо̄k** comes with several useful builtins

+* `print` is used to write output to the terminal.
+    It writes to `stderr` rather than `stdout`.
+    This is because `stdout` is used when piping commands together.
+    `stdout` is also used to return values from functions (remember functions are essentially small shell commands).
+    All of this makes writing user facing messages to `stderr` a much better default choice.
 * `read` can be used to read strings from `stdin`.
-This is especially useful in pipelines.
+    This is especially useful in pipelines and can be used in conjunction with the `while` and `yield` keywords to great effect.
-* `len` can be used to get the length of a string in characters.
+* `len` can be used to get the length of a string in bytes.
 * `replace` and `replace_all` can be used to replace substrings in a larger string.

 ### Inline Sh